Disney Vacation Club Resorts

 Three-Bedroom Grand Villas are 2375 square feet, beautiful, expensive and hard to get!
 All villas are two stories, with a full kitchen, dining room, great room, laundry room, master bedroom and bath, plus another bathroom on the first floor.
 The second floor consists of two bedrooms, each with its own private bathroom and TV.
 One bedroom has two queen-size beds and is very similar to the second bedroom of the two-bedroom unit, and the other is slightly smaller with two double beds.
 The great room has an open, two-story ceiling (as does the foyer), 32" TV, DVD player and stereo in an armoire, a dining area with four chairs, and queen size sofa sleeper, loveseat, and chair and ottoman.
 The dining room has a large table that seats eight, connecting to a home-size kitchen.

-The master bedroom and bath are similar to the one and two-bedroom units, but the bedroom has a second easy chair, and the bathroom is laid out a bit differently.
+The master bedroom and bath are similar to the one and two-bedroom units, but the bedroom has a king size bed, a second easy chair, and the bathroom is laid out a bit differently.
 There is a full size bathroom off of the living room that is for any guests sleeping on the sofa.
 The living room and all bedrooms have ceiling fans.
 Of course, Grand Villas also have a balcony with dining table, four chairs, and ceiling fan with light.

 HOW MUCH DO THEY COST?